QiuYukang/5G-LENA/doc/source/nr-module.rst

 For the scheduling timings let us note that each K cannot take a value smaller than the corresponding N value (e.g., K2 cannot be less than N2).
-The proceedure followed for the calculation of the scheduling and DL HARQ Feedback timings at the gNB side is briefly described below.
+The procedure followed for the calculation of the scheduling and DL HARQ Feedback timings at the gNB side is briefly described below.

 For K0, the gNB calculates (based on the TDD pattern) which is the next DL (or F)